FuzzyQuils/libeft/README.md

   Well, maybe one day I will, but I love my low level stuff.

 - Jean-Luc Mackail (Twitter > https://twitter.com/fuzzyquills)
   Yep, *the* FuzzyQuils!
-Tf anyone recognises the name from somewhere, it's me!
+If anyone recognises the name from somewhere, it's me!
   The mastermind who reverse engineered the EFT format.
 Was quite the journey.